tallman5/fusion-scripts/README.md

 This repository provides a collection of utilities and add-in scripts designed to enhance Autodesk Fusion's functionality.
 These scripts, all written in Python, help automate tasks, improve workflow efficiency, and facilitate advanced customization within the Fusion environment.

+> [!NOTE]
+> This project includes affiliate links.
+If you click on these links, I may earn a commission or credit.
+This does not cost you anything extra, but it helps support the project and future development efforts.
+Thank you for your support!

 ## BOM Scripts

 The following scripts are designed to create a more accurate bill of materials (BOM).